-Of the analysts surveyed by Reuters, ~70% rated Kinder Morgan as a “buy,” ~30% rated it as a “hold,” and none of the surveyed analysts rated it as a “sell.”
+Of the analysts surveyed by Reuters, 56.3% rated DCP Midstream as a “hold,” 31.3% rated it as a “buy,” and the remaining 12.4% rated it as a “sell” on June 21, 2017.